kan12340987/Tejas-SCL-maxo/README.md

     source venv/bin/activate
     ```

-   If you are giving a different name other than `venv`, then please mention it in `.gitigonre` first
+   If you are giving a different name other than `venv`, then please mention it in `.gitignore` first

 3. Install all the requirements